otrv4/otrv4/otrv4.md

 to learn her private keys.
 This generates irrefutable cryptographic proof that a conversation took place.

+OTRv4 provides both participation and message deniability, as well: both DAKEs used ensure participation deniability because a key exchange between any two participants can be forged (a judge, therefore, cannot be convinced that two participants actually communicated); message deniability is held due to the usage of both DAKEs and because no message is individually digitally signed with long-term keys (MAC keys are, furthermore, revealed).

 Although both DAKEs (interactive and non-interactive) provide deniability, take into account that there may be a loss of deniability if an interactive DAKE is followed by a non-interactive one.